 There was also a negative effect of L. tridentata blooming on M. glabrata visit duration, but no microsite effect (Table 5).
 This was driven by visitors in the ‘other’ category (Figure 2, Est: -1.0703, χ2: 12.274, t: -3.503, p = 0.000605).
 There was no difference in solitary bee visit duration between blooming treatments (Est: -0.9341, χ2: 1.9017, t: -1.379, p = 0.208).
 The proportion of flowers visited per visit decreased significantly with blooming at the shrub microsite only (Table 5), but there were no significant interactions between RTU and blooming or RTU and microsite (Appendix).

-Pollen Deposition
+Can you put all these single sentences together into a paragraph? _ I tried above.

 A total of 16209 grains of conspecific pollen and 1719 of heterospecific grains were counted.
 At the nearby site, there was no significant influence of proximity to L. tridentata or the number of conspecific flowers (Figure 3) on conspecific pollen deposition, however there was a marginally significant effect of distance to nearest conspecific neighbour (Table 6).
-Heterospecific pollen deposition increased significantly with distance from L. tridentata.
+Heterospecific pollen deposition increased significantly with distance from L. tridentate – need figure for this for sure!!
+What to see it..
 Conspecific and heterospecific pollen deposition were significantly correlated (Pearson’s = 0.15, t = 2.397, df = 229, p = 0.01).

-Visitation to larrea
+Visitation to larrea – yes keep separate

 Pollinator visitation to L. tridentata increased with floral abundance (GLM: Est: 0.0013408, χ2: 4.6383, p = 0.02283).
 Floral abundance and shrub height (Pearson’s = 0.335, t = 2.6659, df = 56, p = 0.01002) were correlated.
 L. tridentata received 197 floral visit over 15 hours of observations.
 Of 169 visits made by bees, Apis mellifera was the most frequent visitor (32%), Centris sp.
 (21%), Hesperapis larrae (18%) and Megandrena enceliae (7%) and other solitary bees (23%) including Hoplitis and Megachile.
+Same?
+No figure?

-Positive influences on other communities
+Positive influences on other communities – another idea – maybe PUT all this together and call it Extended and community-level effects of shrub species.

+Then have this section plus ecological effects and climate all in one section.
+Group them up like that throughout paper too.

-3987 arthropods spanning 121 taxonomic groups (Appendix) were caught in 19 days of pan trapping.
+A total of 3987 arthropods spanning 121 taxonomic groups (Appendix B?) were caught in 19 days of pan trapping.
 There was a positive effect of shrub microsite on both arthropod abundance (Melyridae excluded) and arthropod species richness, and a negative effect of blooming (Table 7, 8).
 Insect abundance (Melyridae excluded) was significantly correlated between paired shrub/open microsites (Pearson’s = 0.46, p < 0.001).
 Melyridae abundance was significantly lower at the shrub microsites, and decreased with blooming at the open microsite only (Table 7).
 There was no significant difference in bee abundance caught in pan traps between any of the treatments (Table 8).
+OK – not sure what do here – a total of 8 tables and more coming I see is really bonkers.
+Too much.
+Can you reduce and juset have some GLM stats in parentheses in the results – never thought I would say that – and I will like to see more visuals of results.

 Percent cover of ground vegetation was significantly greater in shrub microsites (Table 9) and it decreased with blooming in the open microsite only.
 There was a significant decrease in annual floral density with blooming, but no difference between the microsites.
-There was no significant difference in annual species richness between any of the treatments.
+There was no significant difference in annual species richness between any of the treatments. – same so no fig for this section>?

-Ecological effects
+Ecological effects se above merge with above